 Le Monde Aujourd’hui -- a 30-minute news magazine, focuses on issues and perspectives of greatest relevance to the francophone Africa region.
 Following a ten-minute roundup of African, U.S. and international news, the program features interviews and Q&A’s with stringers and newsmakers who discuss in depth the latest developments and issues of interest to listeners in francophone Africa.
 Le Monde Aujourd’hui airs Monday through Friday at 0530, 0600, 1830, and 1930 UTC on shortwave.
 On most FM streams the show can be heard from 0530 to 0830 UTC and at 1730, 1830, and 1930 UTC.

-L’Amérique et Vous is a Friday 19:05 UTC interactive radio program with experts, reports, and listeners by phone and Facebook who discuss American issues and U.S. foreign policy as it affects Africa.
+L’Amérique et Vous -- a Friday 1905 UTC interactive radio program with experts, reports, and listeners by phone and Facebook who discuss American issues and U.S. foreign policy as it affects Africa.

-Le Dialogue des Religions is an interactive radio program every Wednesday at 1905 UTC in which theologians, religious leaders, and listeners use the phone and Facebook to discuss topical issues of religion, including traditional African religions.
+Le Dialogue des Religions -- an interactive radio program every Wednesday at 1905 UTC in which theologians, religious leaders, and listeners use the phone and Facebook to discuss topical issues of religion, including traditional African religions.

-RM Show is a fun, lively interactive issues and entertainment show with host Roger Muntu, heard every Monday to Friday from 2000 UTC.
-Roger uses music and chat to entertain and discuss serious social issues with mostly young listeners from across the continent.
+RM Show -- a fun, lively interactive issues and entertainment show heard every Monday to Friday from 2000 UTC.
+The host uses music and chat to entertain and discuss serious social issues with mostly young listeners from across the continent.

-Sporama is a popular, fast-paced magazine show every Monday at 1905 for the continent’s sports fans.
-Scores, highlights, analysis with experts, sports reporters, and athletes plus discussion with listeners make this show a must following every weekend’s sporting events.
+Sporama -- a popular, fast-paced magazine show every Monday at 1905 for the continent’s sports fans.
+Scores, highlights, analysis with experts, sports reporters, and athletes plus discussion with listeners make this show a must, following every weekend’s sporting events.